DETAILED ACTION

 and at least one hardware processing unit to (para.
 52; processor.)

-configure a sensor in the plurality of sensors to provide additional data on occurrence of an outcome that suggests the misalignment; (para.
+configure a sensor in the plurality of sensors to provide additional data on the current behavior or future behavior of the caregiver to confirm whether misalignment is occurring; (para.
 25; auto activation of the data collection process including geofencing triggers.
 Paras.
 58-59; device battery.
 Para.
 61-63; cloud system monitoring station can control record on/off camera states.
 System powers features on/off to perform power management.
 Paras.
-66-67; real time data monitoring and analysis to ensure that abuse is not happening.
+66-67; real time data monitoring and analysis to ensure that abuse is not happening. para.
+72; plurality of devices with a plethora of sensors.
 See also Yagnyamurthy, para.
 37-41; configuring monitoring devices/sensors.
 Para.
 54; wellness server may provide updated configuration information to the user device.
 Therefore it would have been obvious to one of ordinary skill prior to the effective filing date to activate fewer sensors to reduce power usage and activate or reconfigure sensors to provide additional data if analysis points to possible fraud or abuse.)

 But Kapoustin does not explicitly teach predicted behavior.